SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 In the **Domain name** tab you can activate your own custom domain name.

->**Important**: To activate you domain, you need a valid license.
+>**Important**: To activate your domain, you need a valid license.
 Please contact our Sales team at sales@cumulocity.com to install a license for your domain.

 <img src="/images/users-guide/Administration/admin-domain-name.png" alt="Domain name">